dansholds/grapple-comps-min/content/posts/14798-compnet-new-mexico-winter-championship-2024.md

 Late Registration $109.00 (USD) until SATURDAY, FEBRUARY 3, 2024.

-Spectator Fee: $10.00 (USD) at the door & $8 ahead of time.
+Spectator Fee- $10.00 (USD) at the door & $8 ahead of time.
 Registrations for athletes under 16 years old include one complimentary spectator ticket.

 IMPORTANT DATES

-Here are some important dates to help you prepare for competition:
+Here are some important dates to help you prepare for competition-